sibero/drushop/sites/all/modules/uc_addresses/README.txt

   * Modify the address for the order and save it as another address in their profile.

-At your discretion, the delivery and/or the billing address can be pre-filled with the user's "default" address.
+The delivery address can be prefilled with the user's default shipping address and the billing address can be prefilled with the user's default billing address.
+This is the default behaviour.

   Warning: If pre-filling the delivery address and you charge for shipping, be sure to require that the user select a shipping method